sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 1. Note that we do not use `childOption()` here unlike we did with `ServerBootstrap` because the client-side [`SocketChannel`] does not have a parent.
 1. We should call the `connect()` method instead of the `bind()` method.

 As you can see, it is not really different from the the server-side code.
-What about the [`ChannelHandler'] implementation?
+What about the [`ChannelHandler`] implementation?
 It should receive a 32-bit integer from the server, translate it into a human readable format, print the translated time, and close the connection:

 ```java
 package io.netty.example.time;